EliAndrewC/l7r/setting/l7r.md

 From his seat of authority at Chai Sedo, Iuchiban began gathering disciples to him.
 While most of his followers were killed when he launched his coup against his brother, the most powerful survived due to being able to return after the destruction of their bodies, and many remain at large in the Empire today.
 Most have taken the "Jama" name, which Iuchiban invented as a way to identify those in his service in a twisted perversion of a noble samurai name.

 For reference, in this version of Rokugan, the format of a normal samurai name is "<family> no <house> <personal>".
-For example, the PC "Akodo no Sugiwara Natsuki" is from the Sugiwara house of the Akodo family.
+For example, the PC "Akodo no Sugiwara Natsuki" is from the Sugiwara house of the Akodo Family.
 The word "no" means "of", and this part is generally omitted for people from the ruling house of a family.
 For example, "Kitsuki Tetsu" is the usual form, with the longer "Kitsuki no Kitsuki Tetsu" reserved for extremely formal circumstances.
 In less formal contexts, the Family name is often dropped - for example, "Shosuro no Seri Go" is usually referred to simply as "Seri Go".

 Jama names substitute the tsukai master who inducted the apprentice.
 Iuchiban's followers have names like "Jama no Iuchiban Kohaku", and his disciples have names like "Jama no Kohaku Jin", etc.